Kotlin/kotlin-spark-api/README.md

 }
 ```

 Here we're showing cached `Dataset` for debugging purposes then filtering it.
-The `filter` method returns filtered `Dataset` and then the cached `Dataset` is being unpersisted, so we have more memory to call the `map` method and collect the resulting `Dataset`.
+The `filter` method returns filtered `Dataset` and then the cached `Dataset` is being unpersisted, so we have more memory t
+o call the `map` method and collect the resulting `Dataset`.

 ### `toList` and `toArray`

-Kotlin uses `to` method on sequences to convert them to collections, so we have `toList` and `toArray` methods in our API for your code to look idiomatic.
-Usual `collect` method works too, but result should be casted to `Array` because `collect` returns Scala's array, which is not the same as Java/Kotlin one.
+Kotlin uses `to` methods on sequences to convert them to collections, so we've added `toList` and `toArray` methods in our API
+ for your code to look idiomatic.
+You can still use the `collect` method as in Scala API, however the result should be casted to `Array`.
+  This is because `collect` returns a Scala array, which is not the same as Java/Kotlin one.

 ## Examples

 For more, check out [examples](https://github.com/JetBrains/kotlin-spark-api/tree/master/examples/src/main/kotlin/org/jetbrains/spark/api/examples) module.
 To get up and running quickly, check out this [tutorial](docs/quick-start-guide.md).

+## Reporting issues/Support
+Please use [GitHub issues](https://github.com/JetBrains/kotlin-spark-api/issues) for filing feature requests and bug reports.
+You are also welcome to join [kotlin-spark channel](https://kotlinlang.slack.com/archives/C015B9ZRGJF) in the Kotlin Slack.

+## Code of Conduct
+This project and the corresponding community is governed by the [JetBrains Open Source and Community Code of Conduct](https://confluence.jetbrains.com/display/ALL/JetBrains+Open+Source+and+Community+Code+of+Conduct).
+Please make sure you read it.

-## Issues and feedback
+## License

-Issues and any feedback are very welcome in `Issues` here.

-If you find that we missed some important features — let us know!
+Kotlin for Apache Spark is licensed under the [Apache 2.0 License](LICENSE).